George Iliadis

 Introduction

 Recently on linkedIn, I made a post claiming that maybe you all you need is a templating system for your backend.
 The origin of such a claim started when I discovered the go templ library.
-Now, on your typical web applications you will have a frontend/backend separation, where dedicated teams for each will work to provide a complete product together.
-Now typically the frontend side, where most of the performance issues are noticed, there will come a time that you will consider moving initial rendering on the server.
-That means that following the stereotypes you will pull out a fullstack JS framework, that uses the same framework you do in the front, and applies it in the backend for the rendering.
-So you will use NextJS, Nuxt, Astro, Analog or whatever.
+Now, on your typical modern day SPA web application architecture.
+You will have a frontend/backend separation, where dedicated teams for each will work to provide a complete product together.
+Typically the frontend side, is where most of the performance issues are noticed, thus there will come a time that you might consider moving initial rendering on the server.
+Which in turn, means that following the stereotypical path you will pull out a fullstack JS framework, that uses the same framework you do in the front, and applies it in the backend for the rendering.
+Chances are, you will use NextJS, Nuxt, Astro, Analog or whatever.
 And you will do that together will your already existant backend infrastructure.

-Now although this is thousand times better than doing everything client side it is still not optimal in my opinion.
+Although this is a thousand times better than doing everything client side, it is still not optimal.
 Why proxy a request over a network?
-You are adding extra time over a round trip, you are adding points of failure in between, services that need to be maintained and be in sync with their data types.
-You are also running slow JS server side (compared to most backend languages), increasing your server bills, listen Matteo preach.
-And you still have to serialize and deserialize JSON which is expensive.
+All you do is extra time with a round trip, you are adding points of failure in between, creating services that need to be maintained and be in sync with their data types.
+Not to mention, you are also running slow JS server side (compared to most backend languages), increasing your server bills, listen Matteo preach.
+And you still, have to serialize and deserialize JSON which is expensive.

 The weight of JSON